 Top Reasons to Go to Beijing

-The Temple of Heaven is one of the best examples of religious architecture in China.
-Construction began in the early 15th century under the order of Emperor Yongle.
-The complex took 14 years to complete; it contains three main buildings where the emperor, as the "Son of Heaven," offered semiannual prayers.
-The sprawling, tree-filled complex is a pleasant place for wandering: watch locals practicing martial arts, playing traditional instruments, and enjoying ballroom dancing on the grass.
+Temple of Heaven: One of the best examples of religious architecture in China, the sprawling, tree-filled complex is a pleasant place for wandering.
+Watch locals practice martial arts, play traditional instruments, and enjoy ballroom dancing on the grass.

 Magnificent Markets: So much to bargain for, so little time!
 Visit outdoor Panjiayuan Antiques Market, the Silk Alley Market, or the Pearl Market.

 Summer Palace: This garden complex dates back eight centuries, to when the first emperor of the Jin Dynasty built the Gold Mountain Palace on Longevity Hill.